-For IPHC Regulatory Area 2A, the IPHC Secretariat proposes fishing periods for the non-tribal directed commercial fishery longer than the current 10-hour derby fishing periods.
-Specifically, the IPHC Secretariat proposes a 2-day fishing period, and suggests that any version of a longer fishing period, from two to three days, would be preferable to the 10-hour derby fishing period currently in use.
-This change can be made now, in the interest of safety and within the current management structure of this fishery, ahead of and apart from any consideration of more extensive modifications to the management of this fishery as it transitions from the IPHC to Contracting Party domestic management.
+We suggest that any version of a longer fishing period, from two to three days, would be preferable to the 10-hour derby fishing period currently in use.
+This change should be made for the 2020 fishing period in the interest of safety and is within the current management structure of this fishery.
+This decision should be made ahead of and apart from any consideration of more extensive modifications to the management of this fishery as it transitions from the IPHC to Contracting Party (USA) domestic management.